-- improve the retention of talented future research leaders within the SI&T system, both during the fellowship and in their post-fellowship careers, through development of a strong track record - support career development, to empower Fellows to become leaders in their fields, their organisations and across the SI&T system - improve equity and diversity within the SI&T system, in particular by creating opportunities for Māori, Pacific peoples and women who are excellent researchers and future leaders of research - reward and support a range of boundary-pushing research activities, including those that focus on generating impact from research.
+- improve the retention of talented future research leaders within the SI&T system, both during the fellowship and in their post-fellowship careers, through development of a strong track record - support career development, to empower Fellows to become leaders in their fields, their organisations and across the SI&T system - improve equity and diversity within the SI&T system, in particular by creating opportunities for Māori, Pacific peoples and women who are excellent researchers and future leaders of research - reward and support a range of boundary-pushing research activities that build SI&T capability in areas of Government priority, including those that focus on generating economic impact from research.

-The duration of the Mana Tūānuku Research Leader Fellowship is four years with a total value of \$1,160,000.
+The duration of the Mana Tūānuku Research Leader Fellowship is four years with a total value of NZ\$1,160,000.
 Around ten Fellowships will be awarded annually.